 What to Serve with Eggplant Hummus

-- Serve with sides: hummus is perfect served with options that can be dipped - think bread and hard vegetables like carrot sticks.
-Try making your own homemade naan or have it with flavourful air fryer cauliflower.
+Serve with sides: hummus is perfect served with options that can be dipped - think bread and hard vegetables like carrot sticks.
+Try making your own homemade pita or taboon (flatbread) or have it with flavorful air fryer cauliflower.
+Dip Jerusalem bagels in it.

-- Think main dish: serve it alongside steak or spiced chicken breast with some bread and refrigerator pickles to make a healthier, low-effort dinner.
+Think main dish: serve it alongside steak or spiced chicken breast (authentic shish tawook) or minced meat (chicken kafta or beef kofta), with some salad (Lebanese Fattoush or Jerusalem chopped salad), batata harra (spicy potatoes) and refrigerator pickles to make a healthier, low-effort dinner.
 Leftovers work well for lunch, too.

 Expert Tips